ballerine-io/ballerine/README.md

 </details>

 ### Step 3: Add the First Plugin
-The first plugin will take the custom file uploaded and will use our API to retrieve JSON by the provided JSON schema.
+The LLM plugin will take the custom file uploaded and will use our API to retrieve JSON by the provided JSON schema.

 **Postman Collection Request:** `3.
 Workflow Definition - (Add Plugin)`